Street Construction

 Notices to Property Owners

-Property owners within the limits of a street rehabilitation project are notified of the work and any related special assessments and are invited to a public hearing to speak for or against a project and related special assessment.
-Following the public hearing, the City Council will vote whether or not to approve the project.
-For additional information, suggestions or questions, please contact the Engineering Division at (608) 755-3160.
+Property owners within the limits of a street rehabilitation project are notified of the work and any related defective sidewalk replacement assessments.
+For additional information or questions, please contact the Engineering Division at (608) 755-3160.

 Frequently Asked Question